Eggmanaa/The-Great-Cloud-of-Witnesses-Compendium/README.md

 ## User Guide

 ### Navigating the Gallery
+1. **Search Saints**: Use the search bar to filter saints by name in real-time
-1. **Browse Saints**: Scroll through the gallery grid with consistently sized portrait cards
+2. **Browse Saints**: Scroll through the gallery grid with consistently sized portrait cards
-2. **View Details**: Click on any saint card to see the FULL uncropped artwork and biography
+3. **View Details**: Click on any saint card to see the FULL uncropped artwork and biography
 3. **Full-Screen Images**: Click on the modal's saint portrait for immersive full-screen viewing
 4. **Read Biography**: Explore comprehensive life stories, miracles, and legacy
 5. **Navigation**: Use ESC key or click outside image to close full-screen view